toran26/odin-recipes/README.md

 # odin-recipes
 A website that showcases some recipies from Nepal.

-This website will have some recipies linked to it.
-And i will be learning all the basics of html i will be needing on the long run as a software engineer.
+This website has 3 recipes famous in Nepal.
+I created this website while learning the basics of html.